 A CT scan may or may not be offered.
 Ask about the likely impact of any prescribed drugs, their side effects and discuss these before taking them.
 If the side effects are distressing (we’re all affected differently by drugs) then ask about alternatives.
 Your elder is then usually discharged back into the care of the GP until their condition becomes unmanageable, if at all.

 In Bucks, an elder can self-refer to ‘Healthy Minds’ which is a free cognitive behavioural therapy (CBT) and counselling service, which is very helpful for many people.
 Do consider.

 Bucks Mind provides older adult counselling services too.

-And lastly, do be openminded about antidepressants, they can be beneficial for some people.
+And lastly, be openminded about antidepressants which can be beneficial for some people.

-Lastly, whatever health support your elder needs, you are going to increasingly need to be their advocate.
+Whatever health support your elder needs, you’ll be increasingly needed to advocate on their behalf.
 When it comes to keeping your elder well, your opinion is as important as any health professionals and should be taken into consideration.

-Our elders may give health professionals, especially those in authority, a little too much deference and not speak up even when they have a concern.
-Try to take the time to understand any worries before a medical consultation (even if it’s in the car on the way there).
-Your advocacy is even more important during a hospital admission.
+Our elders sometimes show over deference to health professionals, especially those in authority, and may not speak up.
+Take the time to understand any worries before a medical consultation, even if it’s in the car on the way there.
+Your advocacy is even more critical during a hospital admission.

-If you live far from the elder you care for, do a google search for organisations that can provide advocacy for your elder.
-I met the awesome Barbara, CEO of a fantastic Bucks charity Voices and Choices earlier this year who recruits and trains volunteers to provide this support for local people.
+If you live far from the elder you care for, google for organisations that can provide local advocacy.
+I met the awesome Barbara, CEO of a Bucks charity Voices and Choices earlier this year who recruits and trains volunteers to provide this vital service.

-(Bucks Carers also have a carers lounge in Stoke Mandeville hospital to support carers.)
+Bucks Carers also have a carers lounge in Stoke Mandeville hospital to support you.